SteelCompendium/data-gen/Abilities/Conduit/Holy Infusion.md

 - **Target:** 1 ally

 **Effect:** The attack gains an edge and deals holy damage equal to twice your Intuition score.

+**Spend 1 Piety:** The attack has a double edge and deals holy damage equal to twice your Intuition score.